bezabu/bb-battleships/README.md

   - Inputs that are number-letter (1A, 2B etc) are rejected
   - Inputs that are number-number (11, 22 etc) are rejected
   - Inputs that are letter-letter (AA, BB etc) are rejected
-  - Inputs that are outside of the grid size (A0, B9 etc) are rejected
+  - Inputs that are outside the grid (A0, B9 etc) are rejected
   - Inputs that have already been successfully entered(previous guesses or already placed ships) are rejected
 - All rejected inputs are handled through an except block which also prints the grid.
 As this all takes place in a while loop it prevents lines building up underneath the grid, pushing it out of view